-- When phosphine burns, it produces dense, white and highly toxic cloud.
+- When phosphine burns, it produces a dense, white and highly toxic cloud.
 None of these effects (luckily) have been observed on Mekong.

 Thus the hypothesis of phosphine is rejected and specialists focus more on other self-inflating gases: burning gas seems to be the most logical explanation for Mekong fireballs.
 But – even if scientists find another igneous gas rising from the sediments of Mekong – why don’t we observe similar phenomenon elsewhere – in other tropical rivers and lakes?
 How can a bubble of gas rise up that quickly without being extinguished?

-Some consider that these igneous gases are somehow pulled out of the river sediment by full moon and some researchers even build up highly complex theories involving specific composition of gases in sediments coupled with the action of moon, ultraviolet rays, Sun etc. All of this at the end looks too laborious and unlikely.
+Some consider that these igneous gases are somehow pulled out of the river sediment by the full moon and some researchers even build up highly complex theories involving the specific composition of gases in sediments coupled with the action of the moon, ultraviolet rays, Sun etc. All of this at the end looks too laborious and unlikely.

 Popular Thai movie "15 Kham Duan 11" ("The 15th of the 11th Lunar Month", made in 2002) offers another explanation – here Laotian monks place clay eggs on the river bed – these rise to the surface and there light up.
-There are though serious drawbacks in this fine movie, which seem to make this proposed explanation flawed (if art is taken seriously): more or less safe and controlled diving in this muddy, powerful river is nearly impossible even with modern diving gear.
+There are though serious drawbacks in this fine movie, which seem to make this proposed explanation flawed (if art is taken seriously): more or less safe and controlled diving in this muddy, powerful river is nearly impossible with modern diving gear.

 Often it is considered that fireballs are created artificially – just like some people find fun in making crop circles or other weird things.
-Now it is essential to keep the big festivities running – after all this event has been turned into highly profitable show (but spread among huge local communities – what isn’t bad at all).
+Now it is essential to keep the big festivities running – after all this event has been turned into a highly profitable show (but spread among huge local communities – what isn’t bad at all).
 One can easily see that there might be a commercial interest to "maintain" this phenomenon artificially.

 Hoax is impossible?

-Locals deny a possibility of hoax – naga fireballs often are observed in very secluded places where the putative "organiser" of fireballs has nearly no chances to impress anyone.
+Locals deny a possibility of the hoax – naga fireballs often are observed in very secluded places where the putative "organiser" of fireballs has nearly no chances to impress anyone.
 It is just weird to imagine countless Thai and Laotian people keeping themselves busy by making illuminations in remote lakes and rivers.

 Legend of modern times

-But may be naga fireballs are real, natural mysterious light effects – so called Earth lights (see another example – Chir Batti)?
+But maybe naga fireballs are real, natural mysterious light effects – so-called Earth lights (see another example – Chir Batti)?
 Riddles posed by these phenomena are not that easy to solve.